The Consequences of Misfuelling: What Happens If You Put Gas in a Diesel Engine?

 Steps to Take

-1. Drain the Tank: Professionals will empty the tank completely using pumps or siphons.
+1. Drain the Tank: Professionals will empty the tank completely using fuel transfer pumps or siphons.

 2. Flush the Lines: The fuel lines are cleaned to remove any remaining contamination.